This is a typical question you might ask in various projects on Raspberry Pi.

 MySQL

-MySQL is a way to manage a database on your web server, to store any data you need to keep on your site.
+MySQL is a database management system that allows you to host a database and store any data you need to keep on your site.

 MySQL includes three parts:

-At this point, you should understand what is each component (Apache, PHP and MySQL), and if you need it or not.
+At this point, you should understand what each component is (Apache, PHP and MySQL), and if you need them or not.

 Or if you want dynamic pages but you don’t need to save data on the server, Apache and PHP will be enough.

-I’ll let you make your choice and skip the unnecessary parts in the following procedures.
+I’ll let you make your choice and skip the unnecessary parts in the following process.

-- Update your Raspberry Pi OS system to get the last version of each component:
+• Update your system to get the latest version of each package:

 sudo apt update